-Visible is led by founder and playwright Sonja Linden, researcher Claire French and an entrepreneurial board of trustees.
+Visible is led by founder and playwright Sonja Linden, and supported by an entrepreneurial team and board of trustees.

 Playwright Sonja Linden co-founded ViSiBLE in 2013, inspired by the wealth of talent amongst Britain’s older actors.

 Working in tandem with her co-artistic director, leading theatre and movement director Sue Lefton, she gathered together a group of culturally diverse professional older performers, and thus began the journey of the company and its first show.
 Over a period of two years, Sonja and Sue led workshops inspired by the personal and family life stories of the actors, a hugely exciting and rewarding experience that culminated in the creation of Visible’s unique first work, Who Do We Think We Are? co-created with Sue and the acting ensemble.

 Her ambition is to continue to create new work that offers strong roles for older actors, challenging audiences to re-evaluate what it is to be older in our society today.
 Her most recent piece for the company, Roundelay (2017) was about love and sex in older age, inspired by the structure – and scandal – of Viennnese playwright Arthur Schnitzler’s La Ronde.